ahamlinman/randomizer/SERVERMORE.md

 [bbolt][bbolt] is the local key-value database engine behind systems like etcd, Consul, InfluxDB 2.x, and more.

 The bbolt backend's only prerequisite is persistent disk storage.
-The database file will be locked by a single server process at a time, so note that this backend won't support things like high availability or zero-downtime deployment.
+Since a single running server locks the database file, this backend won't support high availability or zero-downtime deployment.

 The bbolt backend is active by default if no other backends have environment variables set.
 You can set `DB_PATH` to the desired location of the database on